wandb/docs/docs/guides/launch/sagemaker.md

 Use W&B Launch to send your runs to AWS SageMaker.
 There are two ways to use Launch on SageaMaker:

 1. Bring your own image (BYOI) and push it to your Amazon ECR repository.
-2. Let the agent build a container for your and push it to your ECR repository.
+2. Let the launch agent build a container for your and push it to your ECR repository.

 :::info
 If you bring your own image (1), it must already be SageMaker compatible.
 If you let W&B build and push the image for you (2), W&B will make your image SageMaker compatible.